-Store any leftover pizza in the refrigerator.
+Once cooled, store any leftover pizza in the refrigerator in an airtight container.

 - Use yellow mustard for this recipe.
-The yellow mustard flavor goes the best with the other pizza toppings.
+The yellow mustard flavor goes best with the other pizza toppings.

 - Take the pizza dough out to sit on the counter to warm up a little.
 Warmer dough will be easier to stretch out into your pan.

-- A baking pan like a cookie sheet will work if you do not have a pizza pan.
+- A baking pan, like a cookie sheet, will work if you do not have a pizza pan.

 - Par-baking the pizza dough will help make sure the dough is cooked all the way through, especially with it being a heavier topping pizza.